Haichuan23/CS-CourseProject-UChi/README.md

 TTIC31020: Machine Learning (Graduate):
+This is a graduate course in Machine Learning.
+Topics including linear regression, stochastic gradient descent, perceptron, KNN, logistic regression, SVM, Generative Model (Mixture of Gaussian/Experts, General EM Model), Tree Methods, Ensembles, Information and Learning Theory, deep learning, and a brief introduction of semi-supervised learning.

 CMSC35401: Algorithmic Game Theory (Graduate):
 It is a theory course with no coding involved.
 Content covers multi-agent ML and game theory, information economics, data market, and strategic learning.